fi5u/generator-jack/README.md

 * `grunt server` work with a _LiveReloading_ dev version of the site, saves update browser automatically (When working with a _WordPress_ installation, first set up a server host pointed to the `dev` directory, then call `grunt server`), must have _LiveReload_ browser plugin installed.

 ### Spriting
 Handles automatic hiDPI spriting.
 Drop double-size _png_ assets into `app/assets/img/sprite-assets`.
-Import into scss file with `@include sprite($img1)` - hiDPI media query automatically generated.
+Import into scss file with `@include sprite($img1)` where `img1` is the image filename without extension - hiDPI media query automatically generated.

 ### SVG to PNG
 To automatically convert SVGs to PNGs, just place the SVG assets in the `img` directory (or sub-directory), they will be generated during the `grunt build` process.
 SVG files will be minified.